Android (View and Jetpack Compose) quick start

 These instructions install our new Unified SDK which includes product analytics powered by Heap and digital experience analytics powered by Contentsquare.

-1. In your app-level build.gradle file, add the dependency for the Contentsquare Unified SDK.
+1. In your app-level build.gradle file, add the dependency for the Contentsquare Unified SDK and the Heap Compose Autocapture SDK.

 dependencies {